 Baptist Faith and Message

-Our confession is biblical, and it’s clear, and it’s straightforward, and it’s Christ centered, and it’s joyful.
+Our confession is biblical, it’s clear, it’s straightforward, it’s Christ-centered and it’s joyful.
 It is good for us to celebrate being Biblicists.
 So many historic denominations have walked away or inched away from the authority of the Bible.

 Isn’t it good to be a part of a fellowship of churches that have remained true to the faith once and for all delivered to the saints?